 From the start, the bullion coins were produced at both the West Point and San Francisco Mint facilities without mint marks.
 As opposed to prior years, allocation programs were not imposed and authorized purchasers were able to order as many coins as desired.
 After a relatively brisk start, the pace of sales declined.
 By mid year, sales were tracking about 22% below the levels of the prior year.
 Some strength in the fourth quarter brought full year sales to 33,742,500, about 16% lower than the prior year total.

-On the numismatic front, the US Mint released the 2012 Proof Silver Eagle on April 12, 2012, which was three months earlier than the prior year.
+On the numismatic front, the US Mint released the 2012 Proof Silver Eagle (Buy on eBay) on April 12, 2012, which was three months earlier than the prior year.
 Initial pricing was established at $59.95 per coin with no household ordering limits in place.
 Within the first four days of availability, orders reached nearly 300,000 coins.
 The pace of orders subsequently slowed, and it would take another three months for sales to reach the 500,000 mark.
 Pricing for the offering was adjusted to $54.95 per coin, following a decline in the market price of silver, but later increased back to $59.95.
 A sell out for this individual option occurred on November 13, 2012, although the coin would be offered within another product.

-The 2012-W Uncirculated Silver Eagle was released on August 2, 2012.
+The 2012-W Uncirculated Silver Eagle (Buy on eBay) was released on August 2, 2012.
 This represented the fifth release of the collectible uncirculated version of the coin bearing the “W” mint mark, following its initial years of release from 2006-2008 and reprise offering in 2011.
 Pricing was established at $45.95 per coin with no household ordering limits and no stated maximum mintage.
 A sell out for this individual option would occur on March 11, 2013, although this coin would also be included within another product.